org-yangxink/hello-github-actions/README.md

 **Ready to get started?
 Navigate to the first issue.**

+Push to main to trigger github action

+### aad
-Push to main to trigger github action login aad with login action assign app register with aad a contributor to subscription change the encode to us set env protect by setting of repository
+login aad with login action

+assign app register with aad a contributor to subscription

+change the encode to us

+### environment
+set env protect by setting of repository

+after approved, then start delay timer